sqlmapproject/sqlmap/Usage.md

 Example against a MySQL target:

-    $ python sqlmap.py -u "http://192.168.21.128/sqlmap/mysql/get_int.php?ca=17&user=foo&id=1" --batch --smart
+    $ python sqlmap.py -u "http://192.168.21.128/sqlmap/mysql/get_int.php?ca=17&user=fo\
+    o&id=1" --batch --smart
     [...]
-    [xx:xx:14] [INFO] testing if GET parameter 'ca' is dynamic [xx:xx:14] [WARNING] GET parameter 'ca' does not appear dynamic [xx:xx:14] [WARNING] heuristic (basic) test shows that GET parameter 'ca' might not be injectable [xx:xx:14] [INFO] skipping GET parameter 'ca'
+    [xx:xx:14] [INFO] testing if GET parameter 'ca' is dynamic [xx:xx:14] [WARNING] GET parameter 'ca' does not appear dynamic [xx:xx:14] [WARNING] heuristic (basic) test shows that GET parameter 'ca' might not be injectable
+    [xx:xx:14] [INFO] skipping GET parameter 'ca'
-    [xx:xx:14] [INFO] testing if GET parameter 'user' is dynamic [xx:xx:14] [WARNING] GET parameter 'user' does not appear dynamic [xx:xx:14] [WARNING] heuristic (basic) test shows that GET parameter 'user' might not be injectable [xx:xx:14] [INFO] skipping GET parameter 'user'
+    [xx:xx:14] [INFO] testing if GET parameter 'user' is dynamic [xx:xx:14] [WARNING] GET parameter 'user' does not appear dynamic [xx:xx:14] [WARNING] heuristic (basic) test shows that GET parameter 'user' might no t be injectable
+    [xx:xx:14] [INFO] skipping GET parameter 'user'
-    [xx:xx:14] [INFO] testing if GET parameter 'id' is dynamic [xx:xx:14] [INFO] confirming that GET parameter 'id' is dynamic [xx:xx:14] [INFO] GET parameter 'id' is dynamic [xx:xx:14] [WARNING] reflective value(s) found and filtering out [xx:xx:14] [INFO] heuristic (basic) test shows that GET parameter 'id' might be injectable (possible DBMS: 'MySQL') [xx:xx:14] [INFO] testing for SQL injection on GET parameter 'id' heuristic (parsing) test showed that the back-end DBMS could be 'MySQL'.
+    [xx:xx:14] [INFO] testing if GET parameter 'id' is dynamic [xx:xx:14] [INFO] confirming that GET parameter 'id' is dynamic [xx:xx:14] [INFO] GET parameter 'id' is dynamic [xx:xx:14] [WARNING] reflective value(s) found and filtering out [xx:xx:14] [INFO] heuristic (basic) test shows that GET parameter 'id' might be inje ctable (possible DBMS: 'MySQL')
+    [xx:xx:14] [INFO] testing for SQL injection on GET parameter 'id' heuristic (parsing) test showed that the back-end DBMS could be 'MySQL'.
 Do you want to skip test payloads specific for other DBMSes?
-[Y/n] Y do you want to include all tests for 'MySQL' extending provided level (1) and risk (1)?
-[Y/n] Y [xx:xx:14] [INFO] testing 'AND boolean-based blind - WHERE or HAVING clause' [xx:xx:14] [INFO] GET parameter 'id' is 'AND boolean-based blind - WHERE or HAVING clause' injectable [xx:xx:14] [INFO] testing 'MySQL >= 5.0 AND error-based - WHERE or HAVING clause' [xx:xx:14] [INFO] GET parameter 'id' is 'MySQL >= 5.0 AND error-based - WHERE or HAVING clause' injectable [xx:xx:14] [INFO] testing 'MySQL inline queries'
+[Y/n] Y do you want to include all tests for 'MySQL' extending provided level (1) and risk ( 1)?
+[Y/n] Y
+    [xx:xx:14] [INFO] testing 'AND boolean-based blind - WHERE or HAVING clause' [xx:xx:14] [INFO] GET parameter 'id' is 'AND boolean-based blind - WHERE or HAVING c lause' injectable
+    [xx:xx:14] [INFO] testing 'MySQL >= 5.0 AND error-based - WHERE or HAVING clause'
+    [xx:xx:14] [INFO] GET parameter 'id' is 'MySQL >= 5.0 AND error-based - WHERE or HAV ING clause' injectable
+    [xx:xx:14] [INFO] testing 'MySQL inline queries'
     [xx:xx:14] [INFO] testing 'MySQL > 5.0.11 stacked queries'
     [xx:xx:14] [INFO] testing 'MySQL < 5.0.12 stacked queries (heavy query)' [xx:xx:14] [INFO] testing 'MySQL > 5.0.11 AND time-based blind'
-    [xx:xx:24] [INFO] GET parameter 'id' is 'MySQL > 5.0.11 AND time-based blind' injectable [xx:xx:24] [INFO] testing 'MySQL UNION query (NULL) - 1 to 20 columns' [xx:xx:24] [INFO] automatically extending ranges for UNION query injection technique tests as there is at least one other potential injection technique found
-    [xx:xx:24] [INFO] ORDER BY technique seems to be usable.
+    [xx:xx:24] [INFO] GET parameter 'id' is 'MySQL > 5.0.11 AND time-based blind' inject able
+    [xx:xx:24] [INFO] testing 'MySQL UNION query (NULL) - 1 to 20 columns'
+    [xx:xx:24] [INFO] automatically extending ranges for UNION query injection technique tests as there is at least one other potential injection technique found [xx:xx:24] [INFO] ORDER BY technique seems to be usable.
 This should reduce the time needed to find the right number of query columns.
-Automatically extending the range for current UNION query injection technique test
-    [xx:xx:24] [INFO] target URL appears to have 3 columns in query [xx:xx:24] [INFO] GET parameter 'id' is 'MySQL UNION query (NULL) - 1 to 20 columns' injectable [...]
+Automatically extending the range for current UNION query injection technique test [xx:xx:24] [INFO] target URL appears to have 3 columns in query [xx:xx:24] [INFO] GET parameter 'id' is 'MySQL UNION query (NULL) - 1 to 20 columns' injectable
+    [...]

 ### Select tests by payloads and/or titles